lena0429/pokemon-wiki-cli-project/README.md

 # pokemon-wiki-cli-project
 Hi👋!
 Welcome to my very first cli data project🎉!
-This app provides a CLI to review the information of 20 pokemons including their names, heights, moves, etc.
+In this directory, this app provides a CLI to review the information of 20 pokemons including their names, heights, moves, etc.

 # Installation
 $ bundle install